Stefouch/foundry-year-zero-roller/DOCUMENTATION.md

 (async) addDice(qty, type, data): Promise<YearZeroRoll>
 ```

-Adds a number of dice to the roll.<br/>
+Adds a number of dice to the roll.

 Note: If a negative quantity is passed, instead it removes that many dice.

 ### Parameters